vamolessa/pepper/README.md

 Instead clients can connect to each other and act together as if they're a single application)
 - undo tree
 - support for text encodings other than UTF-8
-- fuzzy file picker (you can integrate with fzf, skim, etc)
+- fuzzy file picker (you can integrate with fzf, skim, fd, etc)
 - workspace wide search (you can integrate with grep, ripgrep, etc)
 - having any other feature that could be implemented by integrating an external tool